J. Christopher Stevens: Death

 During the 2012 Benghazi attack, a fire was set against the wall of the main consulate building while three Americans were inside—Stevens, Sean Smith, and a security officer.
 According to U.S. officials, the security officer escaped; the staff found Smith dead.
 They were unable to locate Stevens before being driven from the building under large arms fire.
-Local civilians found Stevens and brought him to the Benghazi Medical Centre in a state of cardiac arrest.
+Shortly after midnight, local civilians found Stevens and brought him to the Benghazi Medical Centre, in a state of cardiac arrest.
 Medical personnel tried to resuscitate him, but he was pronounced dead at about 2 a.m. local time on September 12, 2012.
 Later reports suggested that the attack was coordinated and planned, with any protests either coincidental or possibly diversionary.
 Libyan president Muhammad Magariaf blamed elements of Ansar al-Sharia for the killing, linking them to Al-Qaeda in the Islamic Maghreb.
 Libyan officials suggested that it might have been a revenge attack mounted by loyalists (of deceased Libyan leader Muammar Gaddafi) who were defeated in the Libyan Civil War the previous year.

 The doctors who tended to Stevens said that no visible physical wounds were found on his body and that he died from smoke inhalation, making hypoxia the cause of his death.

 The surviving Americans were taken to a safe house.
 A rescue squad consisting of eight former U.S. military was sent from Tripoli, the capital.
 They were ambushed and the safe house came under attack.
 Two more Americans died, including one sent from Tripoli; several were wounded.
 Later reports identified the victims as Tyrone S. Woods and Glen A. Doherty, both former Navy SEALs working as security and intelligence contractors.

 Stevens is buried in New Elm Ridge Cemetery (formerly known as Forester's Cemetery) in Grass Valley, California.